att/rcloud/doc/1.4/whatsnew/doc.md

 ### Cell States

-If you change a cell when it is enqueued to run, the state of the cell will turn into a purple question mark:
+If you change a cell after it is enqueued to run, the state of the cell will turn into a purple question mark:

 ![cellstatequestion1](img/cellstatequestion1.png)